hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_Central_America.md

 Example in Miskito:
 **Yang dusa kum pikrasna**
 1SG tree a cut-NEG-PRES-1SG
-'I don't cut a tree'
+'I don’t cut a tree'

 Example in Ulwa:
 **Yang pan as sum-ikda**